walterfreeman/phy211/index.md

 <a href="slides/lecture26-2020-MR.pdf">Final class slides from Matt Rudolph</a> and <a href="slides/lecture26-2020-WF.pdf">from Walter Freeman</a>.

+### Grade prediction

+I've put together a spreadsheet you can use to try to predict your end-of-term grade.
+You may download the grade-prognosticator spreadsheet in the native <a href="grade-prognosticator.ods">OpenDocument</a> format or in <a href="grade-prognosticator.xlsx">MS Office</a>.

 ### Unit 3 Review

 Some of you were asking me to write a review of this unit.
 Here you go: [Unit 3 review](unit-3-review.pdf)